Katana Handling & Kit Instructions

 Correct Katana Handling

-The katana is traditionally worn in the sash/belt (obi) edge up and is drawn edge up.
+The katana is traditionally worn in the sash/belt (obi).
+The edge facing up towards the sky.
+It is drawn this way also.

-Do not just pull on the katana handle (tsuka) and the scabbard (saya) when unsheathing your katana.
-This is dangerous and will possibly damage the mouth of the scabbard.
+When drawing/ unsheathing, - do not just randomly pull on the katana handle and the scabbard.
+This is dangerous due to lack of control and will possibly damage the mouth of the scabbard, causing undue wearing of this area.

-When drawing the blade from the scabbard always make sure the unsharpened back of the blade (mune) is the part which remains contact with the inside of the scabbard (saya).
-Likewise, when sheathing the katana keep the back of the blade against the inside of the scabbard.
+When following through with drawing the blade from the scabbard.
+Always make sure the blade’s spine is the part which remains contact with the inside of the scabbard (saya).
+Likewise, when sheathing the katana keep blade’s spine against the inside of the scabbard.
 This is to stop undue wear on the saya and on the blade edge.

 Not only are these drawing techniques traditional they are also practical, giving the wielder maximum control over the sword.
-They should be practiced at all times.
+They should always be practiced.

-If your katana becomes loose in its saya or the saya is starting to wear, contact us and we can fix it for a small fee.
+If your katana becomes loose in its scabbard, or it is starting to wear.
+Contact us and we can fix it for a small charge.

 Katana Maintenance Kit Instructions